Non-vanishing of geodesic periods of automorphic forms: Introduction

 \subsection{Towards normal distribution}

-By Theorem \ref{thm:main} we see that the geodesic periods associated to $\CC$ are usually of size $ \ell( \CC)^{1/2}$.
-A related phenomena has previously been observed in the context of vertical periods (e.g. modular symbols) of automorphic forms \cite{peri18} and the two phenomena are intimately related as we will see.
+Theorem \ref{thm:main} implies that for Maa{\ss} cusp forms, the geodesic periods associated to $\CC$ are usually of size $ \ell( \CC)^{1/2}$.
+A related phenomenon has previously been observed in the context of vertical periods (e.g. modular symbols) of automorphic forms \cite{peri18} and the two phenomena are intimately related as we will see.